How to Build Your App - Our Core Features

 The next set of core features are advanced features that take your app to the next level by making it more engaging and giving you more control.
 In order to unlock them, simply click upgrade at the top of the app dashboard and choose whichever plan works best for you.

 Note: some of these features require your app to be live in the app stores in order to function.

 This is where you can set up In App Purchases, which will enable you to increase your revenue by selling exclusive content to your users.

 Push Notifications are an amazing way to communicate instantly to your audience.

-With our targeted Push Notifications, you’ll be able to send your message to the right people at the right time.
-You can create groups (or channels) to which users can subscribe (for example, those that want to hear about your product updates), or you can select an individual person or a targeted segment of people based on custom parameters (for example, you can send a message to Eric, to your VIP members, or to your staff).
+With our Push Notifications, you’ll be able to send your message to the right people at the right time.
+You can create groups (or channels) to which users can subscribe.
+For example, if you’re building an app for your school, you can set up a group for each grade which will allow you to send grade-specific notifications.
+Or you can select an individual person or a targeted segment of people based on custom parameters.
+For example, you can send a message to just your VIP members, or to your staff.

 We’ve created a dedicated User Tagging and Management tutorial here.

-Analytics give you wonderful insights on an app level such as how many downloads and registered users you have, and also lets you measure your push notification effectiveness.
+Analytics give you wonderful informational insight on an app-level such as how many downloads and registered users you have, and also lets you measure your push notification effectiveness.

-Now that you know what the core features are, in the next lesson we’ll talk about the common standardized components you’ll find throughout the control panel when you’re building that will help to streamline your experience.
+Now that you know what the core features are, in the next lesson we’ll talk about the common standardized components you’ll find throughout the App Dashboard when you’re building your app that will help to streamline your experience.